hzhang54/learning-management-hui/client/README.md

 Then we go to backend and got to client/state/api.ts customBaseQuery to configure this.
 We don't want to get messages when we list courses etc.  We only want notification when we update a user or delete a user, and its easier to do this from backend and directly connect error message to toast in api.ts.
 Then if it is a mutation request, we can pass the success message to toast.

+## The start of the checkout page ##

+When the user signup and hit continue, the checkout flow take it to a stripe page to get credit card and billing information.
+Once they hit pay with credit card, it will do multiple things.

+First if everything goes successfully, it takes them to the completed page.
+But also it will create multiple things.
+It creates a stripe payment and goes directly to stripe to handle transaction.
+It also creates transaction records, so that the user can fetch later.
+This is in our transaction database.
+This will later be used on our payment history page where it shows the amount and payment method.

+It also add the user enrollment to the course.

+It also adds progress data for the initial enrollment.
+It plays the role when the user is playing the video and tracks progress, so we can access it later on.

+We start by creating an account in test mode in stripe.  open .env.local and paste in stripe publishable and secrete keys.

+We set both publishable key and redirect url on the front end env, and secret key in the backend env.

+Do installation of stripe packages on both client and server sides.

+Now go to the backend and create a new file in src/controllers called transactionController.ts create a payment intent on the backend and we need to connect it to the front end

+In transaction controller, create a stripe payment intent with request and response from express.
+Use getCourse and copy and paste as an example.

+This is necessary when we first initialize the stripe payment card checkout.
+With this, we created the endpint.
+We also need to create routes.

+create routes/transactionRoutes.ts, copy courseRoutes.ts as a template.
+The route is "/stripe/payment-intent"

+Then in index.ts, add app.use for /transactions, and it will requireAuth, and pass in the transactionRoutes created above.

+Now we got to frontend, state/api.ts, in api endpoint section, create endpoints for transactions.
+The end point url in the api.ts is /transactions/stripe/payment-intent (combination of the routes and index.ts app use)

+in src/app/(nondashboard) folder, create a checkout folder.
+In this folder, create page.tsx

+Start with rafce, and call it CheckoutWizard.

+create in component directory WizardStepper.tsx, starting with rafce.

+We will create a separate hook called useCheckoutNavigation in the src/hooks folder to keep track of the checkout step

+The url for the checkout pages are like `/checkout?step=${newStep}&id=${courseId}&showSignUp=${showSignUp}`

+The signup component can change into signin if the user already has an account, but we don't want to navigate to the signin page we created earlier.
+That state is kept on the url above.
+This is only applicable for step 1.

+back in checkout/page.tsx, we will render to different component depending on the step.
+First create a checkout/details/index.tsx.
+We will not make a page for this.
+Start with rafce, call it CheckoutDetailsPage.

+Factor out the repeated used code to hooks/useCurrentCourse.ts start with export const useCurrentCourse = () => {
+        // get an instance of searchparams with useSearchParams() const searchParams = useSearchParams();
+    // grab courseId by get id, and default to "" const courseId = searchParams.get("id") ?? "";
+    // pass courseId into the hook useGetCourseQuery to get data: course const { data: course } = useGetCourseQuery(courseId);

+}

+**Test what we have so far**

+(nondashboard)/checkout/page.tsx needs a "use client"

+in search courses page, click on enroll now. and get redirected to checkout page. and we see the step wizard.

+we will use CoursePreview component to fill out the checkout detail.
+Create CoursePreview.tsx in components directory.
+Start with rafce.

+This finishes the checkout details page.